Quality work on the fringes

 5) About us

-The Beyond Jobs program is part of a non-profit that emerged from British government programs to support anyone marginalized in labor markets.
-We launched our platform with 20 city governments before being made a keystone of national government’s plans to overhaul the entire welfare system.
+The Beyond Jobs program is part of a non-profit that emerged from British government programs.
+We launched our platform with 20 UK city governments before being made a keystone of national government’s plans to overhaul welfare.
 As that wider project slowed, we offered the technology internationally.

 We develop the technology required for sophisticated, locally controlled, all-sectors, hourly labor platforms.
 Our team work with diverse public agencies to disseminate operational knowledge. → more